COMMENT: The new Cold War will be different, and not only because of China

-Cold War 2.0 has begun, and with it, speculation over how it will play out, particularly in comparison to Cold War 1.0, which shaped the world after WW II.
+Cold War 2.0 has begun, and with it, speculation over how it will play out, particularly in comparison to Cold War 1.0, which shaped the world after WWII.
 While one should hope that the new Cold War will resemble its predecessor in that the outbreak of a "hot” global war will be prevented, it will likely differ in many other ways.

 The most salient and most commented upon difference is that China has replaced Russia as the main adversary of the United States.
 For obvious reasons, this will affect the conflict in terms of geography.
 While the first Cold War originally focused on Europe, the centre stage in Cold War 2.0 will be Asia.

 However, geography is only part of the story, and not the most important one.
 The nature of the conflict will change as well, reflecting differences between the Chinese and Soviet economies.
 China’s economy is much stronger than the Soviet economy ever was, it is much more integrated into the global economy, and China – while staunchly communist – is less often perceived as an ideological adversary of the West than the Soviet Union was.
-The conflict between the US and China is mostly seen as a fight between competing economic superpowers, while only few believe that China is in the business of overthrowing Western societies.
+The conflict between the US and China is mostly seen as a fight between competing economic superpowers, while only a few people believe that China is in the business of overthrowing Western societies.

 Despite China’s importance, its emergence as the second key global player is not the only aspect that will set Cold War 2.0 apart from its forerunner.
 There are two other important features that are not directly related to China which will shape international relations in the coming years: mercantilism is replacing globalisation, and the US has a declining interest in European affairs.